Al3x4ndr3-M0r31r4/PRJ/README.md

 ## Create Environment

-The next step is run the two scripts on the Anaconda prompt.
-First setupXAI1, and after its completion, run setupXAI2.
+The next step is run the two scripts in the Anaconda prompt.
+Firstly, you need to read and change the setupXAI1 file.
+This file creates the anaconda environment in a specified location with the libraries present in the envXAI.yml file.
+It is important to follow the comments that are present in this file.
+Secondly, you need to run the setupXAI2, which reinstalls the correct version of SHAP.

 # Project Structure

 The management of the project was made using PyCharm.

 The main packages are the following:
 	- configs
 	- datasets